 Storytelling that Speaks to the Resilience of the Human Spirit

-After a meteoric, early 19th-century rise – tied to a rocky creative relationship with Ludwig van Beethoven – the Afro-European violin prodigy was promptly forgotten.
-But he has since been rescued from obscurity by Pulitzer Prize-winning Poet Laureate Rita Dove in her acclaimed book, Sonata Mulattica.
-And at 19, contemporary African-American violinist and composer Joshua Coyne has the talent to share center stage in a new documentary that spans two centuries of struggle.
+After a spectacular, early 19th-century rise – tied to a rocky creative relationship with Ludwig van Beethoven – the Afro-European violin prodigy who electrified Europe was promptly forgotten.
+Now, in the 21st century, he has been rescued from obscurity by Pulitzer Prize-winning Poet Laureate Rita Dove in her acclaimed book, Sonata Mulattica.

-Bridgetower, born to servants of Prince Nikolai Esterházy in Biala, Poland, showed great musical talent at a very young age.
-After debuting in Paris at age nine before an enthralled audience that included Thomas Jefferson, he went on to astound Ludwig van Beethoven with a performance of the “unplayable” Kreutzer Sonata.
-Thus began a tumultuous artistic collaboration that would ultimately push Bridgetower into relative obscurity until the day he died.
+Bridgetower, born to servants of Prince Nikolai Esterházy in Biala, Poland, showed extraordinary musical talent at a very young age.
+After debuting in Paris at age nine before an enthralled audience that included Thomas Jefferson, the local music journal declared, “His talent is one of the best replies one can give to philosophers who wish to deprive people of his nation and his color of the opportunity to distinguish themselves in the arts.”

 "This is a story about music and what it does to those who make it, whom it enslaves.
 Yes, slavery of all kinds enters the mix."
 Rita Dove Sonata Mulattica